lawnmowerlatte/obsidian-phb/README.md

-# Obsidian Atom
+# Obsidian PHB

-A theme for Obsidian based on Atom's One Dark and One Light themes.
+A theme for Obsidian based on the world's greatest role-playing game.

 ![Screenshot](screenshot-hybrid.png)